America's Most Wanted (professional wrestling)

-America's Most Wanted (shortened to AMW) was a professional wrestling tag team consisting of Chris Harris and James Storm, who competed in Total Nonstop Action Wrestling (TNA).
+America's Most Wanted (shortened to AMW) is a professional wrestling tag team consisting of Chris Harris and James Storm, who competed in Total Nonstop Action Wrestling (TNA).
 They were managed in the later stage of their pairing by Gail Kim.

-The team became one of the greatest tag teams in TNA's history, legitimately credited with putting the TNA tag team division on the map, and engaging in many feuds with such teams as The Disciples of the New Church, The Naturals, Team Canada, 3Live Kru, Triple X, and Team 3D.
+The team later became a more well-known tag team in TNA's history, credited with putting the TNA tag team division on the map, and engaging in many feuds with such teams as The Disciples of the New Church, The Naturals, Team Canada, 3Live Kru, Triple X, and Team 3D.
 Harris and Storm are six times NWA World Tag Team Champions together, a record for those championships as a team.

 History

 Formation

 Before the tag team was formed, James Storm and Chris Harris were occasional rivals on the independent circuit.
-They wrestled each other in the TNA tryout show, and did so well that show alone got them jobs at TNA.
+They wrestled each other in the TNA tryout show, which later landed them the job at TNA.
 In the DVD The History of TNA: Year 1, Chris Harris remembers being backstage after the match, and TNA founder Jeff Jarrett winked at him and told him he would be in touch.

 NWA World Tag Team Champions (2002–2005)

 They were brought together at NWA:TNA PPV on June 26, 2002, when another tag team called The Dupps refused to fight the Rainbow Express (Lenny and Bruce).
-Storm and Harris won the match, and joined forces from then on.
+Storm and Harris won the match, and later teamed together.

 On September 18, NWA:TNA PPV, AMW participated in a 20-man Gauntlet for the Gold match for the vacant NWA World Tag Team Championship.
 Chris Harris and Brian Lee were the finalists of this Gauntlet and then a tag team match began for the vacant titles as their partners Ron Harris and James Storm, respectively, joined them.
 AMW went on to win the match and their first NWA World Tag Team Championship.
-They began feuding with Lee and Slash and had a dominant reign as they defended the titles against almost all the teams of TNA.
+They began feuding with Lee and Slash as they defended their titles against other teams of the TNA.
 On the November 13 PPV, they dropped the titles to Lee and Slash.
-They regained the titles, however, on the January 8, 2003 PPV, by defeating Disciples of The New Church.
+On January 8, 2003, they defeated the Disciples of The New Church and regained their titles.